La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### «**sipna**» — ‘_to sleep_’, «**sanji**» — ‘_to be aware_’,

-Here are examples showing some basic aspects of the mind:
+The following are examples that illustrate some basic aspects of the mind:

 > **pu ku mi cikna gi'e ku'i na ganse le nu do klama
 > _I was awake but didn't sense your arrival._